 Athletics is split into two seasons – spring/summer and autumn/winter.
 The spring/summer season runs from April to September and the autumn/winter season is from October to March.

 The Fundamental Academy, train outside in the spring/summer, on the track at Southampton Sports Centre, from 6:00 – 7:30 pm on Wednesday evenings.
-In the autumn/winter they train at the same time but on Monday evenings inside the Sports Hall at Wyvern School in Fair Oak.
+In the autumn/winter they train at Wyvern School, Fair Oak, 5:45 to 7:15 with an indoors session 5:45- 6:45 moving outdoors to the J track 6:45 – 7:15.

 There is also Saturday morning training at the Southampton Sports Centre.
 The training is focused on athletes that are preparing to enter club competitions and representing the club in league matches, numbers are restricted.
 Training is at 9:30 to 11:00am (school years 6 to 8) and 11:00am to 12:30pm (school years 4 to 5).